 Yes!
 All courses are taught in English.
-Students planning to take courses at AUA must submit proof of English language proficiency typically through the TOEFL iBT or IELTS Academic exams.
-If you are a native/near-native speaker, you may be eligible for a waiver.
+Students planning to take courses at AUA must submit proof of English language proficiency through the TOEFL iBT or IELTS Academic exams.
+You may be eligible for a waiver if you are a native/near-native speaker.
 More information can be found here.

 AUA offers a wide variety of courses ranging from business, psychology, music, math, programming, data science, and more.
-For a full list of courses, please refer to our Academic Catalog's Course Descriptions section.
-If you are interested in spending your summer semester at AUA, visit the Summer Program page for available courses.
+Please refer to our Academic Catalog's Course Descriptions section for a full list of courses.
+If you are interested in spending your summer semester at AUA, visit here for available courses.

-The majority of students are full-time AUA students from Yerevan, the regions, and who are international students pursuing their degree programs at AUA.
-Classes will also include summer and study-abroad students coming from outside of Armenia to take advantage of AUA’s academics and all that Armenia has to offer.
+Most students are full-time AUA students from Yerevan, the regions, and international students pursuing their degree programs at AUA.
+Classes will also include study-abroad students from outside of Armenia to take advantage of AUA’s academics and all that Armenia offers.

-At this time, AUA does not offer financial aid for summer and/or study abroad program applicants.
+At this time, AUA does not offer financial aid for my study abroad/summer program applicants.